tomperr/raycast_vanilla/README.md

 # raycast_vanilla
-Raycast using vanilla JS, 2D and 3D rendering
+Raycast using vanilla JS, with 2D and 3D rendering